flyteck/wmedressupgame/readme.md

   - if it works out and we want to make a bit of money, we could potentially license this system to other closed species or develop a platform.
 - breeding request system
   - details on how it would work would need much thought
+- possible support for older generations of equid in dress-up game
+- Forum RP system possibly

 ### Ethos for Management
 - approachable, level and kind: we do not want our users to be scared of us